North Korea may have missed a mission by U.S. bombers near its border

 Escorted by fighter jets, an undisclosed number of supersonic, long-range B-1B Lancer bombers were dispatched Saturday to fly up North Korea's eastern coast.

-While the aircraft stayed in international waters, the nighttime mission took them further north of the Demilitarized Zone that separates North and South Korea than any other American bomber or fighter this century.
+While the aircraft stayed in international waters, the nighttime mission took them farther north of the Demilitarized Zone that separates North and South Korea than any other American bomber or fighter this century.

 But North Korea may not have actually noticed.